 RBW: Did that prosecutor, Frank Maco, ever divulge what that “probable cause” was?
 If so, I’d be very interested to hear it.
 His “probable cause” statement actually earned him a stern rebuke from a state disciplinary panel who called his statement, “inappropriate, unsolicited, and potentially prejudicial.”
 Two years later, the reprimand was overturned, so we might call this one a draw.

 Many lawyers I’ve spoken with say that if a prosecutor legitimately feels he/she has probable cause in a case as serious as this, they will almost always prosecute.
+Some have told me they would be obligated to prosecute.
 Saying you have probable cause without taking on the case is generally seen as a face-saving measure.
 (Sort of like Trump finally disbanding the Commission on Voter Fraud, “despite substantial evidence of voter fraud.”)
 If the concern was really about putting young Dylan Farrow through an exhausting trial, I’ve often wondered why Mia Farrow didn’t sue Woody Allen in civil court once Dylan was old enough to withstand the trial, before the statute of limitations ran out, with all parties being under oath.

 DF: It is a testament to Allen’s public relations team and his lawyers that few know these simple facts.

 RW: These simple facts that “few know” are repeatedly plastered all over the internet, every time this matter is brought up – often in the “comments” section, lacking full context or explanation.
 Allen’s public relations team and lawyers are doing a lousy job of keeping these “facts” secret.
 Their total control of the internet appears to be slipping.

 DF: Kate Winslet… Blake Lively… Greta Gerwig… etc.